Grelot/smk_stacks_workflow/README.md

 ## should output
 Opening container...ubuntu beaver: STACKS 2.5, Trimmomatic 0.33, bwa-mem 1, bwa-mem 2, samtools 1.10, vcftools 0.1.15, bedtools 2.26.0
 ```
-Example of use: running `stacks` with the container
+Example of use: running `stacks2` from the container
 ```
 singularity exec gbs_workflow.sif gstacks --version
 ## should output